baweaver/clairvoyant/README.md

 # Clairvoyant

+## SUPER ALPHA

+This is not meant to be used for anything serious at this point.
+It will at least give you a skeleton for your code but not much beyond that at this point.
+You've been warned.

+## What is it?

 Divine what code should be written to make a suite of tests pass.

 Test code is extremely close to actual code, and a lot of inferences can be made about the nature of the code that would be generated in order to fulfil the tests.